jakobzhao/virus/README.md

-#  Noval Coronavirus Infection Map
+#  Novel Coronavirus Infection Map

-This repository stores the source code for the Noval Coronavirus Infection Map (https://hgis.uw.edu/virus).
-This online internactive map enables users to track both the global and local trends of Noval Coronavirus infection since Jan 21st, 2020.
+This repository stores the source code for the Novel Coronavirus Infection Map (https://hgis.uw.edu/virus).
+This online internactive map enables users to track both the global and local trends of Novel Coronavirus infection since Jan 21st, 2020.
 The dataset is timely collected from multiple official sources and then plotted opto this map.